Drop-Youngers/drop-young-ts-mongo/README.md

 # Drop young Ts-Mongo

-This is a template for developping a server-side application (RESTful) on top of TypeScript + MongoDB.
+This is a template for developing a server-side application (RESTful) on top of TypeScript + MongoDB.